mikahama/FinMeter/README.md

 *maximum* is an optional parameter to limit the number of interpretations.
 If you do not need POS tagging, you can pass *pos_tags=False*.

+It is also possible to assess how metaphorical a tenor and vehicle candidates are in a given sentence (_tuli leiskuu kuin tähti taivaalla_):

+	from finmeter import metaphor
+	metaphor.metaphoricity("tuli", "tähti", ["tuli", "leiskua", "kuin", "tähti", "taivas"])
+	>> 38.90

+The score indicates how metaphorical the two words are given a context.
+NB the sentence has to be tokenized and lemmatized.

 # Cite

 If you use this library, cite the following publication